-I used thick chunks of salmon and mahi-mahi.
-Other fish with medium density, like cod, grouper, sea bass, or halibut would be great as well.
-Combine them however you like!
+I used thick hunks of salmon and mahi-mahi, but other fish with medium density, like cod, grouper, sea bass, or halibut would be great as well.
+Choose whatever your gang likes best!

 Also, I opted for leeks over onions and love how they pair with fennel, which along with saffron, is a traditional ingredient in classic french bouillabaisse.

 Saffron always garners attention when in a recipe, and for good reason.
-To gather all those pricey little threads, it takes 75,000 blossoms of the saffron crocus to get 225,000 hand-picked stigmas, according to The Epicentre, for a single pound.
+To gather all those pricey little threads, it takes 75,000 blossoms of the saffron crocus to get 225,000 hand-picked stigmas for a single pound, according to The Epicentre.
 With such a labor-intensive process, it’s no surprise saffron is the world’s most expensive spice.

 Using just one pot, skillet or sheet pan are among my favorite ways to cook throughout the year.
-In this case all ingredients are added to your large Dutch oven or stock pot in succession for layers of flavor and easy clean up.?
+In this case all ingredients are added to a large Dutch oven or stock pot in succession for layers of flavor and easy clean up.

-I used chopped bacon to get the party started in a pot that’s at least 6 quarts in size.
+I used chopped bacon to get the party started in a pot that’s at least 6 quarts.
 About a tablespoon of fat rendered from the bacon is used to cook the leeks, fennel, and garlic for added depth of flavor.
 You may by all means use olive or vegetable oil if you’d rather skip the bacon.
 Your call!